 IL-TRM Administrator Role:

-As described in more detail in the IL-TRM Policy Document, the IL-TRM Administrator is an independent entity who has primary responsibility for managing the update process to the IL-TRM.
-As part of the IL-TRM Administrator’s management responsibilities, to the extent the IL-TRM Administrator has a reasonable basis to determine that a TAC participant (that is not a Program Administrator or an entity acting on the Program Administrator’s behalf) has a financial conflict of interest, becomes disruptive, and/or is hindering complete and frank discussions, the IL-TRM Administrator may manage and limit participation in discussions as appropriate.
+As described in more detail in the IL-TRM Policy Document, the IL-TRM Administrator is an independent entity who has primary responsibilities to manage updates to the TRM document, present TRM Updates to the SAG and the TAC, coordinate with the SAG, serve as an independent technical resource, serve as an independent facilitator to support consensus building and—if desired by the SAG—manage a publicly accessible TRM website that contains TRM-related documents such as references, recommendations, responses, and versions of the TRM.
+As part of the IL-TRM Administrator’s management responsibilities, to the extent the IL-TRM Administrator has a reasonable basis to determine that a TAC participant (that is not a Program Administrator or an entity acting on the Program Administrator’s behalf) has a conflict of interest, becomes disruptive, and/or is hindering complete and frank discussions, the IL-TRM Administrator may manage and limit participation in discussions as appropriate.

-To the extent a consensus among Program Administrators and non-financially interested stakeholders cannot be reached regarding issues related to specific IL-TRM updates, the IL-TRM Administrator shall have the authority to use its best judgment to propose a resolution of the issue and include such in the updated IL-TRM that gets submitted to the ICC for approval.
-For transparency and informational purposes, the ICC Staff will document such dispute and include a link to a “Comparison Exhibit of Non-Consensus IL-TRM Update Issues” developed by the IL-TRM Administrator in the Staff Report submitted to the Commission.
+To the extent a consensus among Program Administrators and non-conflicted stakeholders cannot be reached regarding issues related to specific IL-TRM updates, the IL-TRM Administrator shall have the authority to use its best judgment to propose a resolution of the issue and include such in the updated IL-TRM that gets submitted to the ICC for approval.
+For transparency and informational purposes, the TRM administrator will notify the SAG and IQ Committee of such disputes as soon as they are known, and the ICC Staff will document such disputes and include a link to a “Comparison Exhibit of Non-Consensus IL-TRM Update Issues” developed by the IL-TRM Administrator in the Staff Report submitted to the Commission.
 The “Comparison Exhibit of Non-Consensus IL-TRM Update Issues” will document, with input from the parties, the various parties’ positions concerning a non-consensus IL-TRM update as well as the IL-TRM Administrator’s rationale for its decision to resolve the issue.

+If Program Administrators, non-conflicted stakeholders, and ICC Staff reach consensus regarding an appropriate assumption related to specific IL-TRM updates, that consensus shall be deemed for the upcoming Program Year and included in the updated IL-TRM that gets submitted to the ICC for approval, even if it is different from the TRM Administrator’s recommendation.
+If the consensus reached by Program Administrators, non-conflicted stakeholders, and ICC Staff is different from the TRM Administrator’s recommendation, for transparency and informational purposes, the TRM administrator will notify the SAG and IQ Committee of such differing recommendations as soon as they are known, and the ICC Staff will document such differing recommendations and include a link to a “Comparison Exhibit of Consensus and TRM Administrator IL-TRM Update Issues” developed by the IL-TRM Administrator in the Staff Report submitted to the Commission.
+The “Comparison Exhibit of Consensus and TRM Administrator IL-TRM Update Issues” will document, with input from the parties, the consensus reached by Program Administrators, non-conflicted stakeholders, and ICC Staff as well as the IL-TRM Administrator’s rationale for its recommendation.